joakim/kay/README.md

 "a receptor method illustrating how messages are used" [receptor with one (argument)] => {
-    "messages are flexible string patterns that may contain arguments" "arguments are enclosed in `()`, the matched value will be bound to a slot of that name" "the syntax could be extended to support typed arguments"
+    "messages are flexible text patterns that may contain arguments" "arguments are enclosed in `()`, the matched value will be bound to a slot of that name" "the syntax could be extended to support typed arguments"